 If you choose to come as a short-term student you will NOT be allowed to do any work (including unpaid work) or a work placement or work experience (even if it is part of a course).
 Short-term students are not allowed to apply to switch into any other immigration or visa category while still in the UK.

-This type of visa cannot be extended – If you wish to continue your studies after the visa period, even at another institution, you will have to leave the UK and apply for another visa in your own country to return.
+This type of visa cannot be extended – If you wish to continue your studies after the visa ends, you will have to leave the UK and apply for another visa in your own country to return.
+This is also true if you wish to change where you study when your visa ends.

 Can I get a Short-term Study Visa on arrival in the UK?